tetratelabs/kong2eg/README.md

               emptyDir: {}
 ```

-1. Create a `GatewayClass` resource.
-GatewayClass is used to define the controller that will be used to manage the Gateway resource.
+1. `GatewayClass` resource which is used to define the controller that will be used to manage the Gateway resource.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1